 As providers of products and services, brands know what’s coming next in the customer journey.
-This enables them to anticipate planned steps and be accustomed to dealing with certain unplanned events.
-This is an excellent platform for providing personal experiences; using an understanding of the overall customer experience, and applying knowledge about each person to make each one unique.
+This enables them to anticipate planned steps and be accustomed to dealing with certain types of unplanned events.
+This is a great platform for providing personal experiences; using an understanding of the overall customer experience and applying knowledge about each person to make each one unique.

 Personal experiences start with personal data

 Customers should be treated as individuals with specific needs and preferences.
 Before you get to that point, establish your foundations with accurate records of simple personal data: name, contact information, purchase history, etc. How do they like to be addressed: sir, madam, first name?
 How do they prefer to be contacted, and does this change according to context or timing?
 What special instructions or preferences have they expressed in the past?
 Begin pulling a framework together for the basic data you’ll need to personalize their experience with you.

 Then set an objective to get to know individual customers better than just the personal data you can easily harvest.
 For example, for B2B customers, what are their deadlines and internal processes around procurement?
 And at a more human level, what do individual customers like doing in their spare time?

 Those sepia-tinged images of 1920s Main St with shopkeepers doffing their hats, knowing every customer by name and attending to every need?
 It’s not that customer experience can’t work like that anymore, it’s that it’s extremely expensive and almost impossible to scale without the use of digital technology.